CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_16S_Sanger.md

 {% include note.html content="The original IDT stock solutions of the primers are at a concentration of 100 uM." %}

+* Place in thermocycler and run the following program under CHMI -> PCR -> 16SFULL (bold indicates 30 cycles)

 | Temp (C) | Time (min:sec) |
 |-------|--------|